Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double

 and the equation to be solved in $\phi\s{D}$ is

-where $\Phi_i$ is the product of the affinity and excess partition coefficients, $\Phi_i = \Phi_{\text{aff},i}\Phi_{\text{exc},i}$, and where $c_\infty$ is the salt concentration of the 1:1 salt.
-(We neglect a contribution of \ce{H+} and \ce{OH-} to the charge balance in solution and in the membrane, though [\ce{H+}] does influence the membrane charge.)
-Now, to simplify, we assume this overall partition coefficient, $\Phi_i$, is the same for the two ions.
+where $\Phi_i$ is the product of the affinity and excess partition coefficients, $\Phi_i = \Phi_{\text{aff},i}\Phi_{\text{exc},i}$, and where $c_\infty$ is the external salt concentration.
+Now, to simplify, we assume this overall partition coefficient, $\Phi_i$, to be the same for the two ions.
 We then obtain

 where $\sinh (x) = \text{\textonehalf} \left( \exp (x) - \exp(-x) \right)$.
 If we now assume that the membrane charge is fixed (for instance because we work at high pH and/or $K\s{A}$ is sufficiently high), we obtain